In This Article

 - You have 50+ employees: At this scale, payroll complexity alone may justify a full-time bookkeeper/payroll specialist.

-When Outsourced Bookkeeping Makes Sense
+When Professional Bookkeeping Makes Sense

 - Revenue under $2 million: Most NJ small businesses under $2M in revenue do not generate enough transaction volume to justify a $62K-$95K in-house hire.